shatteredcore/code-test-card-deck/README.md

 #### BONUS: sorted

 If you're still thirsty for more:
-'sorted' should draw cards grouped by suit and ordered by rank.
+'sorted' should sort the drawn cards: grouped by suit and ordered by rank.
 Ordering may be either asc or desc.

 ## Intructions